BioVL-QR: Egocentric Biochemical Vision-and-Language Dataset Using Micro QR Codes: Introduction

 Low reproducibility is critical in science.
 As Baker reported~\cite{baker2016nature}, in biochemistry, more than 80\% of scientists have failed to reproduce other scientists' experiments, and more than 60\% have failed to reproduce even their own experiments.
 Improving reproducibility is important to make scientific findings universally applicable.

 Scientific experiments contain multimodality in nature.
 In real-world scenarios, a typical approach to reproducing experiments allows researchers to read protocols and execute the experiments.
-Our overarching goal is to construct multimodal systems to help them reproduce experiments accurately.
+However, this process is prone to human errors.
+Therefore, constructing multimodal systems that support experimental execution can be a promising way to enhance reproducibility.
 For example, it is useful to have a system that detects human errors and verbalizes how to recover them to prevent researchers from failing to reproduce experiments.
-To achieve this goal, vision-and-language technologies, such as video-text alignment~\cite{naim-2015}, are effective approaches.
-Video-text alignment allows researchers to visually verify the correct procedure.
+To construct systems of this kind, vision-and-language technologies, such as step localization~\cite{naim-2015, finebio, stepformer}, are effective approaches.
+Step localization allows researchers to visually verify the correct procedure.

-Previously, a few researchers attempted to focus on the vision-and-language tasks in the field of biochemistry~\cite{biovl2, finebio, probio}.
-The key challenge in improving reproducibility is detecting equipment, reagents, and containers because the lab environment is scattered by filling objects on the table, and some objects are even indistinguishable.
+Previously, a few researchers attempted to focus on the vision-and-language tasks in the field of biochemistry~\cite{finebio, biovl2, probio}.
+The key challenge in such tasks is detecting equipment, reagents, and containers because the lab environment is scattered by filling objects on the table, and some objects are even indistinguishable.
 For example, it is difficult to distinguish tubes that look identical but contain different reagents.
 In \Cref{fig:abst_biovlqr}, distinguishing between ``GP1'' and ``GP2'' is challenging due to their identical appearance.
 However, correctly identifying them is crucial for real-world applications, as their chemical properties differ significantly.
 Previous studies~\cite{naim-2015,biovl2} assumed that such visually-indistinguishable objects were manually annotated and given for downstream tasks, but this is costly.